 Filing a Negligent Security Claim

-If you find yourself a victim of a crime that you think was enabled by negligent security, you should talk to an attorney right away about how to use an injury claim to pursue justice and compensation.
+Find yourself a victim of a crime that you think was enabled by negligent security.
+You should talk to an attorney immediately about using an injury claim to pursue justice and compensation.
 A negligent security lawyer can talk to you about the validity of your claim, what compensation could be pursuable, and what to do first to get your case moving.

 Usually, the first step of a negligent security claim is determining what evidence you have to support your argument, which could include: